magento/merchdocs/src/payment-services/payments-options.md

 ### PayPal button

-Customers can checkout with ease and confidence using the PayPal button.
+Customers can check out with ease and confidence using the PayPal button.

 The PayPal button is visible from the product page, mini-cart, shopping cart, and checkout views.

 ### Venmo button

-Customers can checkout using the [Venmo](https://venmo.com/) button.
+Customers can check out using the [Venmo](https://venmo.com/) button.

 The Venmo button is visible from the product page, mini-cart, shopping cart, and checkout views.